Johan Liiva: Carnage

-Johan Liiva formed Carnage with his friend Michael Amott in 1988, and appeared on two demo tapes "The Day Man Lost" and "Infestation Of Evil", but left the band before their debut album was recorded in 1990.
+Liiva formed Carnage with his friend Michael Amott in 1988, and appeared on two demo tapes "The Day Man Lost" and "Infestation Of Evil", but left the band before their debut album was recorded in 1990.
 He went on to form Furbowl as a guitarist/vocalist, with Max Thornell on drums.
-The band released their debut album Those Shredded Dreams as a two piece on Step One Records in 1992.
-The album also featured guest solos on two songs by Michael Amott (who also produced the recording).
+The band released their debut album Those Shredded Dreams as a two-piece on Step One Records in 1992.
+The album also featured guest solos on two songs by Amott (who also produced the recording).
 Furbowl would add a guitarist, Nicklas Stenemo, and release their second full-length The Autumn Years in 1994 on Black Mark Production, but the project folded soon after.

 Arch Enemy

-After the demise of Furbowl in the mid 1990s, Liiva once again teamed up with Michael Amott to form the band Arch Enemy in 1996.
+After the demise of Furbowl in the mid 1990s, Liiva once again teamed up with Amott to form the band Arch Enemy in 1996.
 After releasing their first album Black Earth in Japan that same year, the album became a success, receiving airplay on Japan's MTV Rocks! and in 1998 Arch Enemy were invited to tour Japan, and sign a new deal with Toy's Factory records.
 Arch Enemy released Stigmata worldwide in 1998, and the band toured for the first time.
 In 1999, the band released Burning Bridges, and Burning Japan Live 1999, the latter proved to be Liiva's last album with Arch Enemy.

 After Arch Enemy

 After parting ways with Arch Enemy in November 2000, Liiva went on to form the band NonExist with guitarist Johan Reinholdz (Andromeda), and drummer Matte Modin (Dark Funeral, Defleshed).
-The band only released one album, Deus Deceptor, in 2002 before parting ways.
+The band released three albums with Liiva on vocals, Deus Deceptor, From My Cold Dead Hands & Throne of Scars, before parting ways in November 2015.

 Liiva soon formed the band Hearse, with Mattias Ljung on guitar and ex-Furbowl bandmate Max Thornell on drums.
 The band have been very active ever since, releasing Dominion Reptilian in 2003 on Hammerheart Records, Armageddon, Mon Amour in 2004 on Candlelight Records, The Last Ordeal in 2005 on Karmageddon Records, and In These Veins on Dental Records in 2006.

-Johan Liiva also was featured as guest vocalist on the Canadian Industrial Death Metal act Synastry's debut full length 'Blind Eyes Bleed' on the track 'Visions Of Anger' recorded in 2007 and to be released in 2008.
+Liiva also was featured as guest vocalist on the Canadian Industrial Death Metal act Synastry's debut album Blind Eyes Bleed on the track 'Visions Of Anger' recorded in 2007 and to be released in 2008.

-On 10 October 2015 in Japan Johan Liiva along with former Arch Enemy guitarist Christopher Amott were special guests and performed in Arch Enemy as the original band lineup.
+On 10 October 2015 in Japan Johan Liiva along with former Arch Enemy guitarist Christopher Amott (Michael's brother) were special guests and performed in Arch Enemy as the original band lineup.
 They played three songs such as "Bury Me an Angel", "The Immortal" and "Fields of Desolation".
 "Fields of Desolation" was performed by both original and newest lineup.